 What Is My Work Injury Case Worth?

 Understanding what’s covered and what isn’t is an important part of your workers’ comp claim.
 You want to know what your case may be worth so you can be certain of your future stability.
-With an understanding of the primary categories of workers’ compensation benefits in Georgia, plus extensive worker’s comp and personal injury experience, our team at Douglas F. Kaleita P.C. knows how to pursue the maximum amount of compensation allowable under the Workers’ Compensation Act and personal injury law, when applicable.
+With an understanding of the primary categories of workers’ compensation benefits in Georgia, plus extensive worker’s comp and personal injury experience, our team at Kaleita Law Firm, LLC knows how to pursue the maximum amount of compensation allowable under the Workers’ Compensation Act and personal injury law, when applicable.
 We will make these clear in our demand letter and negotiations in each client’s workers’ compensation claim we handle.

 If you would like to learn more about what your workers' comp benefits will cover and what they won't, be sure to contact Atlanta workers' compensation lawyer Douglas Kaleita today!